-Compliance departments should be consulted by the Corporate Officers Correspondent to give formal opinion on the following subjects:
+Compliance departments (BCO - Business Compliance Officer in charge of the scope) should be consulted by the Corporate Officers Correspondent prior to appointment or renewal of corporate office position to give formal opinion (cf. V- Compliance Opinion) on the following subjects:

-- reputational and conflicts of interests risk when external persons take up corporate office positions or when they are renewed in a Group entity; - reputational and conflicts of interest's risk in case of appointment or renewal of an employee as corporate officer in an entity that is not part of the Group or in case of doubt between its appointment and function as employee.
+- reputational and conflicts of interest risk when external persons take up corporate office positions or when they are renewed in a Group entity; - reputational and conflicts of interest risk in case of appointment or renewal of an employee as corporate officer in an entity that is not part of the Group or in case of doubt between its appointment and function as employee. - Conflict of interests risk in the appointment of an employee in a Group entity in the event of doubt as to existence of a potential conflict of interest.